 Smartphone with SIM card and holder

-For calls, texts, and data while traveling, we’ve long recommended making sure your phone is ready for your trip and then picking up local SIM cards in each new country.
+For calls, texts, and data while traveling internationally, I’ve long recommended making sure your phone is ready for your trip and then picking up local SIM cards in each new country.
+You’ll typically get better rates and/or speeds than when you’re roaming, plus a local number for people to call you on.

 If it doesn’t ring a bell, it’s probably because you haven’t been following Apple’s phone announcements. eSIM support has been built into the iPhone for several years now, bringing what was a niche product into the mainstream.

-So What Is eSIM, Anyway?
+So What Is an eSIM, Anyway?

 First things first: the “e” doesn’t stand for “electronic.”
 Unlike most examples that come to mind (e-mail, e-card, e-bill, e-whatever), eSIM stands for “embedded Subscriber Identity Module.”
 That tells you a lot about what this thing actually is.